pingo/WIPS/README.md

-# WIPS - Wireless Indoor Presence Sensing.
+# WIPS - Wireless Indoor Presence Sensing

 WIPS means "Wireless Indoor Presence Sensing" and is a small project performed within the course "Wireless Communication and Networked